 One of the biggest problems that most are going to have with Dream Host is, oddly enough, that same content management system.
 Since the host does not use cPanel, many users who have grown to understand that system are going to have a hard time making the switch.
 Given the fact that DreamHost also lacks 24/7 support that means more mistakes and more time spent fixing them.

 Hostinger benefits in more detail:

-At just under a dollar a month, you’re definitely not going to find a shared web host that’s any cheaper than Hostinger.
+At just under three dollars a month, you’re definitely not going to find a shared web host that’s any cheaper than Hostinger.
+And, you get unlimited bandwidth and unlimited database.
 What you might not expect, though, is the level of quality that you’ll get from the host despite its low price.
 Quick and agile, it’s one of those hosts that really goes above and beyond its reputation for having a bargain price.

 One of the best parts about using this host is that it’s easy.
 It really does seem like it’s geared towards those who have never used any kind of hosting platform before, so you don’t have to worry about your familiarity with the ins and outs of particular operating systems or programming languages.
 Everything really seems to be in place to ensure that you can get your site up and running as quickly as possible.

 Quick is another one of those key terms that always comes to mind with this host.
 It’s not quite as fast as the fastest hosts out there, but it’s much faster than the budget price would suggest.
 If you’re looking for something that’s going to help you to keep consumers who are likely to bounce away from your site after a long loading period, you’ll love what you find here.

 The real downside to Hostinger is that you don’t get access to cPanel.
 While this might not be a big deal to those who have never used it before, not getting something that’s the industry standard is definitely a problem for many.
 It’s a decision that makes sense in context, but it’s definitely going to turn off some consumers.

 HostGator benefits in more detail: